 Let us hope, however, that the war will not be of much longer continuance.
 The re-election of Mr. Lincoln, by revealing the settled purpose of the Free States to put forth their combined power, may hasten its close.
-Mr. Lincoln has had the honor to receive a large measure of abuse from the enemies of popular government and the foes of free labor.
+Mr. Lincoln has had the honour to receive a large measure of abuse from the enemies of popular government and the foes of free labour.
 And others, not exactly of this class, have joined in the storm against him, being swept into it by the current.
-For myself, I am glad of his re-election.
-I regard him as an able and honest magistrate, doing his duty faithfully under circumstances of various difficulty, such as few of us who live more at ease can adequately understand.
-Mr. Lincoln began life as a man of hard-handed toil, and he is still a toiling man, though his hard work is now of the head.
+For myself, I am glad of I regard him as an able and honest magistrate, his re-election. doing his duty faithfully under circumstances of various difficulty, such as few of us who live more at ease can adequately under-Mr. Lincoln began life as a man of hard-handed toil, and he is still a toiling man, though his hard work is now of the head.
 There are territorial nobles in England, and large planters of the South, whose early leisure for study, and more careful training in statesmanship, might have qualified them more eminently for such a chair as that which Mr. Lincoln occupies.
-But for one man of these classes who would have discharged his great trusts better, and brought more sagacity and integrity to the high task, I think it likely there would have been two, or perhaps ten, who would have performed the presidential duties a great deal worse.
-What if he did, in early life, earn his living by handicraft.
-Shall I respect him the less for this?
-Nay, but more.
-The main question for me is: was he honest in his handicraft And I am sure he was.
-I have never seen Mr. Lincoln; but what if his hands are hardened with honest toil.
+But for one man of these classes who would have discharged his great trust better, and brought more sagacity and integrity to the high task, I think it likely there would have been two, or perhaps ten, who would have performed the presidential duties a great deal worse.
+What if he did, in early life, earn his living Shall I respect him the less for this?
+Nay, by handicraft?
+The main question for me is: Was he honest in his And I am sure he was.
+I have never seen handicraft work?
+Mr. Lincoln; but what if his hands are hardened with honest toil?
 Should I approach him as President of the United States with less respect on this account?
-Certainly not.
-I should approach him with as much respect as if he had the blood of the Courtneys and Montmorencys and Howards, all flowing in his veins.
-And I should certainly approach him with much more respect than if he were the owner of the largest plantation in Virginia or Louisiana, where a thousand unpaid slaves toiled perforce for his benefit, and whom, by his word or sign manual, he could send to the auction

-All honor, then, to honest block to-morrow.
-Abraham Lincoln, President of the United States, and President-elect of the Free United States of [Here the speaker was interrupted by America. prolonged applause.]
-I hope the war will be brought to a close long before the end of his second term.
+Certainly not. approach him with as much respect as if he had the blood of the Courteneys and Montmorencys and Howards all flowing in And I should certainly approach him with much more respect than if he were the owner of the largest plantation in Virginia or Louisiana, where a thousand unpaid slaves toiled perforce for his benefit, and whom, by his word or sign manual, he could send to the auction block to-morrow.
+All honour, then, to honest Abraham Lincoln, President of the United States, and President-elect of the Free United States of America. the speaker was interrupted by prolonged applause.] the war will be brought to a close long before the end of his second term.
 Would that it could be closed before the end of the first six months thereof.
 Would that South and North should put foot to foot on the neck of Slavery, the cause of their strife, and rejoin hand and hand together in a common interest and a common hope, and that peace might be thus restored.

 No one desires peace more strongly than myself.
-But if this cannot be done, I see no immediate way to the much desired peace, except the party who first took up the sword shall be the first to lay it down.
+But if this cannot be done, I see no immediate way to the much desired peace except the party who first took up the sword shall be the first to lay it down.